RocketPy-Team/RocketPy/docs/development/conflicts.rst

 Example Commands
 ----------------

-Let's consider a common scenario from which conflicts can arise: updating a feature branch \
+Let's consider a common scenario from which conflicts can arise: updating a feature branch with the latest changes from the branch it was created.
-with the latest changes from the branch it was created.
-Both `merge` and `rebase` can be used \
+Both ``merge`` and ``rebase`` can be used to update the feature branch.
-to update the feature branch.
+However, the ``rebase`` option is highly recommended to keep a more linear history.

 Merge
 ~~~~~